patman77/klartraum/README.md

 ```
 # Build
-Currently, Klartraum can only be build on Windows with Visual Studio 2022 on the x64 architecture.
+Klartraum can be built on Windows with Visual Studio 2022 (x64) and on Linux.

 ```bash
 git clone https://github.com/fortmeier/klartraum.git